sailfishos-oneplus5/important/BUILDING.md

 When building for the first time you need to execute a few commands to fix some issues.
 See [fixing build_packages](INITIAL-BUILDING.md#fixing-build_packages) under the [initial building guide](INITIAL-BUILDING.md) and come back here afterwards.

 Sailfish OS packages will need to be built many times during development.
-To selectively build / rebuild **everything**, run the following command:
+To selectively build / rebuild **everything**, run the following command (full build takes ~15 minutes for me):
 ```
 PLATFORM_SDK $ rpm/dhd/helpers/build_packages.sh
 ```

 **NOTE:** If this was your first time running build_packages, see [building droidmedia & audioflingerglue](INITIAL-BUILDING.md#building-droidmedia-audioflingerglue) under the [initial building guide](INITIAL-BUILDING.md).

 When just droid configs have been modified, `rpm/dhd/helpers/build_packages.sh -c` will be enough.
-Same goes for droid HAL, but with `-d` flag instead.
+Same goes for droid HAL stuff, but with `-d` flag instead.
+Building with these flags set will be substantially faster than rebuilding everything.

 After building droid configs, you should always regenerate the kickstart file as follows:
 ```